A newer version of this documentation is available.

 This is possible using native SDK methods, for example with loginWithPassword.
 Allowing your users to log in natively from your iOS application is of course the ideal solution.
 This is the approach we recommend when it’s possible for your setup.

 In this scenario, access tokens, refresh tokens, and cookies are handled inside the iOS app.
-You’re able to share these with WKWebView as well if needed.
+The session cookie is automatically shared with your in-app WKWebViews.

 Using the native approach, users authenticates in the native iOS application and navigate through the mobile app.
 They can leverage their native app session on other mobile apps as long as it is synchronised with their Apple account and implemented by the integrator (that’s you).
 This is possible by Apple docs: Sharing keychain items among apps.